morehshin/TheRadicalOutside/README.md

 **Expectations and Structure**

 * Each week, two students from the class will present that week's readings.
 We will focus on one historical and one contemporary reading.
 * Read all the material and come prepared to discuss it in depth.
 Please bring other resources, authors and artists that you find relevant.
+Please see here for [presentation guidelines](https://docs.google.com/document/d/1HtTwy6yakti5TaYL_oq0sgZo-mZSv_RGKruh3tff1m0/edit?usp=sharing).
 * Blog weekly about the readings and your thoughts.
 Think critically and post something that questions, criticizes, endorses, and/or adds to the reading or find other related material or resources that can juxtapose or compare the reading to something else you find relevant.
 * Participation in class discussions for readings, material that we watch in class, giving feedback to your peers is essential.
 * As this is primarily a discussion-based class, let's have all phones off.